MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/agents.md

     endpoint: "YOUR_AZURE_ENDPOINT"
 );

+// Enable planning
+OpenAIPromptExecutionSettings openAIPromptExecutionSettings = new() {
+    ToolCallBehavior = ToolCallBehavior.AutoInvokeKernelFunctions
+};

 // Create chat history
 var history = new ChatHistory();
+history.AddUserMessage("Can you help me write an email for my boss?");

 // Get the response from the AI var result = await chatCompletionService.GetChatMessageContentAsync(